 In Japan, 99% of the population is Buddhist or Shinto, with few Christians.
-So the Christmas it is more considered a magical moment of spreading happiness and love, than a religious celebration like many countries.
+So, the Christmas it is more considered a magical moment of spreading happiness and love, than a religious celebration like many countries.

-Understand how Christmas works in Japan
+Learn about Christmas in Japan

 - Decorate trees;

-- Decorate lights across the city;
+- Decorate the lights of the whole city;

 - Send and receive cards;